jfpoilpret/fast-arduino-lib/README.md

 2. Add USB support for Arduino Leonardo
 3. Add high-speed timer support of Arduino Leonardo

-Milestones dates are "best effort" and may changed based on contributors' availability.
+Milestones dates are "best effort" and may change based on contributors' availability.

 In addition to these activities, various continuous improvements are planned in the following months, regarding: